 Basic Approach to Corporate Governance

-We have set “Toward a sustainable society through expanding the potential of plastics” as the purpose of our Group with the goal of contributing to value creation for customers and various other stakeholders.
+We have set “Toward a sustainable society through expanding the potential of plastics” as the Purpose of our Group with the goal of contributing to value creation for customers and various other stakeholders.
 For this reason it is important to earn the trust of society and be needed by society, and therefore, we are establishing efficient and effective structures for achieving management that are highly compatible with society and the environment and for addressing risks facing management, including rigorous compliance.

-History of strengthening of corporate governance
+History of Strengthening of Corporate Governance

-2002 | Appointed first one Outside Director |
+| 2002 | Appointed the first 1 Outside Director |

-2004 | For accelerating managerial decision-making and clarifying management responsibility, introduced executive officer system and reduced the number of Directors (from 17 to 8) |
+| 2004 | For accelerating managerial decision-making and clarifying management responsibility, introduced Executive Officer structure and reduced the number of Directors (from 17 to 8) |

-2005 | Shortened term of office of Directors (from 2 years to 1 year) |
+| 2005 | Shortened term of office of Directors (from 2 years to 1 year) |

-2015 | Increased the number of Outside Director (from 1 to 2) |
+| 2015 | Increased the number of Outside Directors (from 1 to 2) |

-2016 | For structuring an opinion hearing of Independent Outside about nomination and remuneration of Directors, established the Appointment and Remuneration Advisory Committee |
+| 2016 | For structuring an opinion hearing of Independent Outside Directors about nomination and remuneration of Directors, established the Appointment and Remuneration Advisory Committee |

-Increased the number of Outside Director (from 2 to 3) | |
+| Increased the number of Outside Directors (from 2 to 3) | |

-Appointed first one female Outside Corporate Auditor | |
+| Appointed the first 1 female Outside Corporate Auditor | |

-Started analysis and evaluation of effectiveness of the Board of Directors | |
+| Started analysis and evaluation of effectiveness of the Board of Directors | |

-2018 | For exchanging information and sharing company view with Outside Officers, established Outside Officers' Meeting |
+| 2018 | For exchanging information and sharing company view with Outside Officers, established Outside Officers’ Meeting |

-2021 | Appointed first one female Outside Director |
+| 2021 | Appointed the first 1 female Outside Director |

-Appointed three Independent Outside Directors (one-third of Directors) | |
+| Appointed three Independent Outside Directors (1/3 of Directors) | |

-The authority of the Appointment and Remuneration Advisory Committee is strengthened and reorganized into an Appointment and Remuneration Advisory Committee with a majority of independent Outside Directors. | |
+| The authority of the Appointment and Remuneration Advisory Committee is strengthened and reorganized into a Nomination and Remuneration Committee with a majority of Independent Outside Directors | |

-2023 | Introduced system of restricted stock to Officers |
+| 2023 | Introduced system of restricted stock to Officers |

 Management System